willk0814/DeviceControllerApp/README.md

 If you click on the below image you will be taken to a YouTube video that demonstrates the user interface of the application.

-If you click the following image you will be taken to a Youtube video that demonstrates the application successfully runnning a test on one of the corn plants.

 ## Download & Run Instructions